-Since graduating from an Ivy League university in 2007, Mandy Robertson, a 26-year old New Yorker who asked to have her name changed, has struggled to find a good job.
+Since graduating from an Ivy League university in 2007, Amanda, a 26-year old New Yorker who asked to have her last name withheld, has struggled to find a good job.
 In the spring of 2010 after moving back from San Francisco, she went on several job interviews a week, trying to find work in non-profit education, her preferred field.
 When that didn’t pan out, she interviewed for numerous entry-level positions ranging from paralegal to administrative assistant.
 With still no luck in the job market, she decided to go back to school to get a graduate degree in education.

 Some of the issues that she believes stood in her way were the harsh economic climate and the baby boomer managers who interviewed her.